Aadilsamar786/Phishing-Website-Detection-using-Machine-Learning-/README.md

 # Objective
+     A popular social engineering technique that imitates reliable webpages and unified resource locators (URLs) is called phishing websites.
+This project aims to train deep neural nets and machine learning models using a dataset designed to identify phishing websites.
+Website URLs, both benign and phishing, are collected to create a dataset, from which necessary URLs and content-based attributes are retrieved.
+Every model's performance level is measured and contrasted.

 # Information  Gathering
   The collection of phishing URLs was gathered from PhishTank, an open-source tool.
 This site offers a collection of phishing URLs that are updated hourly and come in several formats, including csv and json. https://www.phishtank.com/developer_info.php is the link to download the data.
 To train, 5000 randomly selected phishing URLs are gathered from this dataset.